MIZZOUEXPANSIONAPALOOZA 2010™: The Big 12 Inches Closer to Death

 Right now, the "Big 12 leftovers to Big East?" movement has not picked up steam.
 But in a world where ESPN will write a 'duh' article like "Mountain West interested in Kansas and Missouri," it's only a matter of time.
 As I said yesterday, this is more realistic than some people might think, simply because the Big East wants to survive.
 And if Dan Beebe and Larry Scott have proven anything over the last month or two (or decade), it's that you have to be aggressive if you want to guarantee survival.
 Beebe was not, and he's just about out of a job.
 Scott has been more aggressive than anybody expected, and it could work out wonderfully for him.

 By the way, do click on the BOTC link above.
 It's a logical look at the benefits of the Big East making this move ... and it's also hilarious to see that more readers chose the Mountain West as the preference instead of the Big 12.
-Sad and funny, all at the same time.
+Sad and funny at the same time.

 SEC